evestera/rust-wasm-workshop/README.md

 <details>
 <summary>A note for those who already know Rust</summary>

-`alert` can also be declared to take a reference, like this:
+`alert` can also be declared to take a string slice, like this:

 ```rust
 #[wasm_bindgen]